 - Other: Settings, Siri voices, system data, and cached files.

-About cached files in "Other"
+About cached files in Other

-Finder and iTunes categorize cached music, videos, and photos as Other instead of actual songs, videos, or photos.
+The Finder and iTunes categorize cached music, videos, and photos as Other instead of actual songs, videos, or photos.
 Cached files are created when you stream or view content like music, videos, and photos.
 When you stream music or video, that content is stored as cached files on your device so you can quickly access it again.

 Your device automatically removes cached files and temporary files when your device needs more space.

-Since Finder and iTunes categorize cached files as Other, reported usage for Music or Videos might differ.
+Since the Finder and iTunes categorize cached files as Other, reported usage for Music or Videos might differ.
 To view usage on your device, go to Settings > General > [Device] Storage.

 If you want to delete the cached files from your device